suncoast-devs/handbook/assignments/iteration-cs.md

 7. Start the test runner: `dotnet watch run`
 8. Open `Iterations.cs` and work on functions until the test passes.
 Once you are done with a test you can move to the next one.
 There are a total of 10 questions.
 9. Commit and push your work to GitHub.
-10. Turn in the URL to your GitHub repo.

 ## Additional Resources